,

 Parkland Eco-region Suited for Winter Wheat Production

 The agro-climatic conditions in the Parkland area of Alberta differ greatly from those in the traditional winter wheat growing areas.
 In southern Alberta, winter cereals are chosen as a way to use spring moisture to obtain high returns.
-In the Parkland, the objective is to produce an early maturing crop that will diversify crop rotations.
+In the Parkland area, the objective is to produce an early maturing crop that will diversify crop rotations.
 The Parkland area has a relatively short, cool season and produces spring wheat, barley, canola, oats and peas.
 Because of the short, cool season, cropping options are somewhat limited.

 The Parkland area traditionally produces CWRS and CPS spring wheats.
 Early frost, which can occur quite often in the Parkland, can significantly reduce the grade of spring wheat.
 Winter wheat may mature in August, well before a fall frost is likely (Table 1).
 Consequently, the use of winter wheat to replace a proportion of the spring wheat in the rotation may reduce the risk of grade loss in this short season area.